Sales Negotiation Traps that Make the Difference between Success and Failure

 Perhaps they have had a bad experience in the past where they didn’t get fully paid.
 Or their cash flow is a problem.
 Or there’s someone in procurement blocking any discussion of payments over time — it’s upfront now or else.
 Only when you fully understand the big picture, can you negotiate more effectively.

-You will need to listen carefully, question, and probe to fill in the blanks so you have maximum wiggle room to obtain a satisfactory two-sided agreement.
+You will need to listen carefully, as effective sales questions, and probe to fill in the blanks so you have maximum wiggle room to obtain a satisfactory two-sided agreement.

 The Bottom Line

 We negotiate every day — with our partner over who should do the dishes, with our teenager who wants to stay out after curfew, or with our boss for more money.
 Especially in a sales negotiation, practice, prepare, and avoid the common pitfalls above.
 Good luck!

 To learn more about sales negotiations, download The 2 Most Common Sales Negotiation Tactics to Prepare For